10 reasons to use a mobile accounting app

 4. Photograph and store receipts and bills

 Free your clients from the burden of paper records.
-They can photograph receipts and bills with their phone and a mobile accounting app like Receipt Bank or Hubdoc will push it to their accounting software.
+They can photograph receipts and bills with their phone and a mobile accounting app like Dext Prepare or Hubdoc will push it to their accounting software.

 5. Check cash flow anytime